Derick Dillard Slammed By Duggar Cousin For His ‘Homophobic Cries For Publicity’

 Derick Dillard has been making headlines for months regarding his social media etiquette.
-The former Counting On star was taken off the TLC network because of his comments regarding fellow TLC star, Jazz Jennings.
+The former Counting On star was taken off the TLC network because of his comments regarding fellow TLC star Jazz Jennings.
 Since then, things have progressed to other stars becoming the target of Dillard’s harsh words.

 It looks like not all of the Duggar family members are on board with Derick Dillard and his views.
 According to Radar Online, John Andrew Studdard is tired of hearing his “homophobic cries for publicity.”
 He has even reached out to Dillard on social media but garnered no response.
 Studdard is related to Jim Bob Duggar as his mother is his cousin.
 He has not seen the Dillards since their wedding but has been keeping up on the controversy via social media.